jruels/adv-azure-classpage/labs/02-vms/index.md

 	- Subnet address range: **10.103.0.0/24**

-1. Click **OK**.
+3. Click **OK**.

-1. Click **Next: Management >**.
+4. Click **Next: Management > Monitoring >**.

-1. On the Management tab, review the default settings and note that boot diagnostics are turned on with a new diagnostics storage account automatically preconfigured.
+5. On the Monitoring tab, review the default settings and note that boot diagnostics are turned on with a new diagnostics storage account automatically preconfigured.

-1. Click **Next: Advanced >**.
+6. Click **Next: Advanced >**.

-1. On the Advanced tab, review the available settings.
+7. On the Advanced tab, review the available settings.

-1. Leave all settings with their default values, and click **Review + create**.
+8. Leave all settings with their default values, and click **Review + create**.

-1. Click **Create**.
+9. Click **Create**.

 > **Note**: You will configure the network security group you create in this task in the second exercise of this lab

 > **Note**: Wait for the deployment to complete before you proceed to the next task.
 This should take about 5 minutes.

-#### Task 2: Deploy an Azure VM running Windows Server 2016 Datacenter into the existing availability set by using Azure PowerShell
+#### Task 2: Deploy an Azure VM running Windows Server 2022 Datacenter into the existing availability set by using Azure PowerShell

 1. From the Azure Portal, start a PowerShell session in the Cloud Shell pane.